axetion/petscop_translator/README.md

 > NIFTY (exact match)
 ```

-Two mistakes here: "NO" ends up as "KNOW" (they sound exactly alike), and PLAYER ends up as just PLAY -- the ER sound seems to be missing entirely from the end.
+One mistake here: the "NO" ends up as "KNOW" since they are homophones.

+An unknown button is cut off-screen during the PLAYER line, which is why it is only PLAY here.
+I am inclined to believe that it is either CIRCLE or RIGHT since there was only one button press noise made, and whatever button it is makes the ER sound which is new -- it's not an existing one button sound.
+Personally I find RIGHT to be a more likely candidate than CIRCLE, but I will not add either to the table until we actually see it on-screen.
+Additionally the {NOT IN TABLE} line, which appears to be a botched attempt at saying MARVIN, becomes MARKIN.

 For the purposes of this, I've assumed DOWN is schwa (AX/ə), but this is still up for debate.

-Additionally the {NOT IN TABLE} line, which appears to be a botched attempt at saying MARVIN, becomes MARKIN.

 ## How does it work? (technical)